-You have files available from your photogrammetry process (DSM, orthophoto), terrestrial survey or lidar data project and want to load them in Virtual Surveyor.
-Adding any of these data, starts first with creating a New Project.
+You have files available from your photogrammetry process (DSM, orthophoto), terrestrial survey, or lidar data project and want to load them into Virtual Surveyor.
+Adding any of this data starts with creating a New Project.

-This article explains you how to do this in a step-by-step guide:
+This article explains how to do this in a step-by-step guide:

 - You add data to the project.

 - Go to File (or start Virtual Surveyor).

 - Set the directory where you want to save your project.
 This can be in your Dropbox or on a local drive.

 - Select the appropriate template for your project.

 - You can add data by dragging it directly into the application, or